woo-rookie/ur3_ikfastpy/README.md

 }
 ```

-This module was also a part of [Visual Pushing and Grasping](https://github.com/andyzeng/visual-pushing-grasping).
+This module was revised from [Visual Pushing and Grasping](https://github.com/andyzeng/visual-pushing-grasping).
 If you find it useful in your work, please consider citing:

 ```
 @inproceedings{zeng2018learning,